isomerpages/pa-cdcne/_events/Upcoming Events/Shaping Hearts 2022.md

 Experience the artists’ works through multiple lenses – an art exhibition, live performances, a charity art auction – and celebrate the diverse talents in our community.

-Find out more about Shaping Hearts 2022 at www.shapinghearts.sg
+Find out more about Shaping Hearts 2022 [here](www.shapinghearts.sg).